Ana Ivanovic announces retirement from pro tennis

 "She has contributed greatly to the entire sport, both in her home country of Serbia and across the globe.
 She will certainly be missed on our tour as she is not only one of a very select few that achieved the WTA No. 1 ranking but is also one of the most respected players on Tour."

+The forehand was "a very natural, totally unique shot which on her day was capable of destroying any opponent," he continued.
+"The winners would come from almost anywhere on the court and nobody could do anything about it.

+"Ana was one of the most emotional players on Tour and wore her heart on her sleeve."

 Injuries have dogged Ivanovic in recent years, which she said had contributed to her decision to bow out at a relatively young age.
+After her triumph in Paris in 2008, a thumb injury affected Ivanovic the rest of that season and she was never the same player.

-Her last appearance on court was at the US Open in August, when she lost in the first round.
+Her last appearance on court was at the US Open in August, when she was upset in the first round.
+A month earlier she married former Germany football captain Bastian Schweinsteiger.

-"It's well known I've been hampered by injuries so for myself, my fans and all these young girls and boys who might be watching me -- I can only play if I perform up to my own high standards and I can no longer do that, so it's time to move on," she said.
+"It's well known I've been hampered by injuries so for myself, my fans and all these young girls and boys who might be watching me -- I can only play if I perform up to my own high standards and I can no longer do that, so it's time to move on," said Ivanovic, a longtime friend of Serbian men's 12-time grand slam winner Novak Djokovic.

 "Tennis has always been my love but I'm so excited about what comes next ...
 I will explore opportunities in business, beauty and fashion among other endeavors.
 I will also have more time for my philanthropic activities.